AZ-204 Developer Associate: Troubleshooting and Monitoring Azure Solutions

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Azure offer different services to troubleshoot and monitor applications, it might vary based on the type of application you are building.
+Azure offers different services to troubleshoot and monitor applications, it might vary based on the type of application you are building.
 Nevertheless, application insights could be of help to mitigate issues.
-In this section we will go through those services to better understand their purpose and what they do as well as tips that could be helpful while studying.
+In this section, we will go through those services to better understand their purpose and what they do as well as tips that could be helpful while studying.

 • Concepts